sanroe/have-a-nice-wee-day/README.md

 $ gunicorn run:app
 ```

-navigate to the local host address in your preferred browser. this will be displayed in the command line (eg, http://127.0.0.1:5000/ or http://127.0.0.1:8000/).
+navigate to the local host address in your preferred browser. this will be displayed in the logs in the command line (eg, http://127.0.0.1:5000/ or http://127.0.0.1:8000/).

 ## roadmap